runemadsen/rune.js/index.md

 .fill(new Rune.Color(255, 0, 0)) // using color object
 ```

-You can access the current color objects of any shape via `vars.fill` and `vars.stroke`.
-You can also create new color objects via `new Rune.Color()`.
-Color objects are chainable, and come with a bunch of functions for manipulating the color.
+New color objects can be created via `new Rune.Color()`, and most of their functions are chainable too.

 ```js
 new Rune.Color(255, 0, 0)